Special Report on Global Warming of 1.5 °C

 The finished report summarizes the findings of scientists, showing that maintaining a temperature rise to below 1.5 °C remains possible, but only through "rapid and far-reaching transitions in energy, land, urban and infrastructure..., and industrial systems".
 Meeting the Paris target of 1.5 C-change is possible but would require "deep emissions reductions", "rapid", "far-reaching and unprecedented changes in all aspects of society".
 In order to achieve the 1.5 °C target, CO_{2} emissions must decline by 45% (relative to 2010 levels) by 2030, reaching net zero by around 2050.
 Deep reductions in non-CO_{2} emissions (such as nitrous oxide and methane) will also be required to limit warming to 1.5 °C. Under the pledges of the countries entering the Paris Accord, a sharp rise of 3.1 to 3.7 °C is still expected to occur by 2100.
 Holding this rise to 1.5 °C avoids the worst effects of a rise by even 2 °C. However, a warming of even 1.5 degrees will still result in large-scale drought, famine, heat stress, species die-off, loss of entire ecosystems, and loss of habitable land, throwing more than 100 million into poverty.
 Effects will be most drastic in arid regions including the Middle East and the Sahel in Africa, where fresh water will remain in some areas following a 1.5 °C rise in temperatures but are expected to dry up completely if the rise reaches 2 °C.

 Main statements

-Global warming will likely rise to 1.5 °C above pre-industrial levels between 2030 and 2052 if warming continues to increase at the current rate.
+The report states that global warming would likely rise to 1.5 °C above pre-industrial levels (defined as being the average during 1850–1900) between 2030 and 2052 if warming continues at the 2018 rate.